cah-andrewfitzgerald/java-driver/manual/query_builder/README.md

 Modern garbage collectors are good at handling that, but still we recommend that you **avoid using the query builder in your hot path**:

-* favor [built statements](../core/statements/prepared) for queries that are used often.
+* favor [bound statements](../core/statements/prepared) for queries that are used often.
 You can still use the query builder and prepare the result:

   ```java